Is there a minimum age to start officiating?

 Is there a way I can check my registration status?

 All USA Hockey Officials may check their registration status online in the USA Hockey Courses System.

 Before this can be done, the official must create an online profile for themselves in the USA Hockey Courses System.
 To do this the official must start at the USAHockey.com homepage.
-Use the Registration Status link under the OFFICIALS tab to access the Registration Status page.
+Use the Check Registration link under the OFFICIALS tab to access the registration status page.
 Once at the page, read all information carefully and scroll down to the sign-in area to "create a profile".

 Note: This process simply creates an online website profile and it does not register you as a member with USA Hockey.
 You will pay no registration fee and your membership information will not be affected